Table of Contents

 How it helps businesses: This helps companies control fuel distribution, prevent unauthorized refueling, and keep accurate records of how much fuel each vehicle or machine receives.

-Type 4: Cloud-Based Fuel Management Systems
+Type 4: Cloud-Based fuel management systems

 A cloud-based fuel management system software stores fuel data on remote servers that can be accessed through web dashboards or mobile applications.